Lesterpaintstheworld/terminal-velocity/initial_content_verification.md

 ## Verification Focus Areas
 To begin the initial content verification for the narrative regarding AI and economic systems, I will focus on the following key areas:
-1. **AI Systems and Capabilities**: Review relevant documents to ensure the portrayal of AI-driven economic systems aligns with current understanding and theories.
+1. **AI Systems and Capabilities**: Review relevant documents to ensure the portrayal of AI-driven economic systems aligns with current understanding and theories, verifying technical accuracy and narrative coherence.
 2. **Economic Models**: Examine thematic elements related to AI autonomy, economic transformation, and human-AI relations.
 3. **Character Development**: Cross-reference scenes to ensure narrative flow is coherent and character actions are consistent with their development arcs.
 4. **World-Building**: Ensure that the documents provide adequate support for claims made in the narrative.